 The team hosts a variety of game night promotions and participates in a variety of events such as team promotional activities, volunteering at local charities, and assisting with youth hockey and ice-related activities at the Ice Park.

 The Missouri State hockey teams use a variety of methods to raise funds to support the program.

 Game admission fees are one source of revenue for the program.
 Team revenue is also generated through sponsored game night promotions and team marketing opportunities.
 In addition, the teams also produce a season program, game-night program for home games and sells advertisements to offset program costs and generate team revenue.

-These and other occasional fundraising including a fundraising golf tournament and these activities are used to supplement player fees and assist in payment of team expenses.
+These and other occasional fundraising, including a fundraising golf tournament, are used to supplement player fees and assist in payment of team expenses.

 The Missouri State Hockey teams consist of a player board, faculty advisor, coaching staff, and a 10 person volunteer staff to assist with team management, marketing, advertising, game night events, and other aspects of the team.

 The coaching staff consists of a dedicated group of coaches with a variety of playing and coaching experiences, all committed to developing a quality hockey program, both on and off the ice.

 The team faculty advisor serves as a resource for the team in navigating university procedures and assisting students in achieving their academic goals.
 Our faculty advisor is knowledgeable about the hockey teams and assists the teams in abiding by all university policies and requirements.

 Brendan McClew Rhonda Ashlock Steve Casson Paul Durham